 Who stands in the rain, who lies and loves”

 – From “Ostaje mi to što se volimo” (All I have left is that we love each other)

 He was someone whom nostalgic ex-Yugoslavians listened to in their Canadian kitchens when they needed a bit of “home.”
 A bit of “back then.”

-Back then, we worshiped his words, delighted at his sarcasm.
+Back then, we worshiped his words.

 “Everyone carries within them some little God of their own